 Enrollment in the Associate Degree Nursing (ADN) Program is limited to clinical site capacity.
-The Nursing Program typically admits 50 students in the Fall and 40 students in the Spring semesters.
-All applications are evaluated without discrimination with regard to age, race, sex, creed, national origin, or disability, Official documentation of completion of ALL ADMISSION CRITERIA must be received before the applicant will be considered for admission.
+The Nursing Program typically admits 50 students in the Fall semester to start in the following Spring and 40 students in the Spring semester to start in the following Fall semester.
+All applications are evaluated without discrimination with regard to age, race, sex, creed, national origin, or disability.
 A variable tuition rate per credit hour in addition to the standard tuition rate will be applied to all nursing courses in the ADN program which was effective January 2015.